cyclomies/Meshtastic-device/docs/software/mesh-stack.md

 Parameters for LoRa transceivers on Meshtastic mesh:
 * 32 bit LORA preamble (to allow receiving radios to synchronize clocks and start framing).
 We use a longer than minimum (8 bit) preamble to maximize the amount of time the LORA receivers can stay asleep, which dramatically lowers power consumption.

+### L2 Data link layer

+Layer 2, data link layer, is responsible for controling addressing of the physical mediums.
+Every medium has to be assigned with a unique address.
+Currently, Meshtastic uses 4 byte (32bit) NodeID adressing.
+NodeIds are constructed from the bottom four bytes of the macaddr of the bluetooth address.
+Because the OUI is assigned by the IEEE and we currently only support a few CPU manufacturers, the upper byte is defacto guaranteed unique for each vendor.
+The bottom 3 bytes are guaranteed unique by that vendor.

+Main functions of L2:
+* control addressing of physical mediums
+* naive collision avoidance
+* naive error correction (under developement)
+* transform the structure between frames (L2) and packets (L3)

+Parameters for data link layer:
+* 4 byte (32bit) addresses (bottom four bytes of the macaddr)
+* NodeID of 0xffffffff (NodeNum_BROADCAST) is used for broadcasting.
 * To prevent collisions, all transmitters will listen before attempting to send.
 If they hear some other node transmitting, they will reattempt transmission in x milliseconds.
 This retransmission delay is random between FIXME and FIXME (these two numbers are currently hardwired, but really should be scaled based on expected packet transmission time at current channel settings).

-### L2 Data link layer

-Layer 2, data link layer, is responsible for controling physical addressing of the mediums.
-Every medium has to be assigned with a unique address.
-Currently, Meshtastic uses 4 byte (32bit) NodeID adressing.

-NodeID of 0xffffffff (NodeNum_BROADCAST) is used for broadcasting.

-: Data Link Layer (mesh packet, the means for addressing pysical devices)

-* physical addressing (physical node numbers)

 ### L3 Networking layer (packets)